browserengineering/book/book/layout.md

 *Table of Contents*: This book has a table of contents at the top of each chapter, enclosed in a `<nav id="toc">` tag, which contains a list of links.
 Add the text "Table of Contents", with a gray background, above that list.
-Don't modifying the lexer or parser.
+Don't modify the lexer or parser.